AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-designer.md

 1. Click Back to change any preferences.
 To install Designer, click Install.
 1. Click Finish when the installation completes.

-Alternatively, you can install the Designer through command-line using passive or silent mode.
+Alternatively, you can install the Designer through command line using passive or silent mode.

 * Passive command-line install: The installer displays a progress bar that indicates that the installation is in progress but no prompts or error messages are displayed.
 Once launched, you cannot cancel the installation.
 Use of the `norestart` command ensures that the installer does not restart the computer after installation.